viamrobotics/docs/docs/getting-started/high-level-overview.md

 - keeping the configuration up-to-date
 - logging to the cloud
 - connecting to hardware
-- running and other code that is needed, such as drivers for hardware, or user code
+- running any other code that is needed, such as drivers for hardware, or user code
 - accepting API requests either for data or for hardware actuation
 - running higher level services like computer vision, data synchronization, or motion planning